Nesh108/NextPrimeDate-Android/README.md

 # NextPrimeDate-Android
-App made for /u/toothless_budgie for the lolz
+App made for /u/toothless_budgie for the lolz.

+Shows the first 3 dates which are prime in the format ddMMyyy.